cucumber-attic/website/apps/dynamic/views/_posts/cukenfest-london-asks-marit-van-dijk.md

 **What are you most looking forward to at CukenFest London?**

 The people!
 Last year I got to meet a bunch of people I'd previously only collaborated with online.
 This year I look forward to seeing them again, and meeting new people!
 (And of course, if I can get anyone interested in collaborating with us, that would be a big bonus).

+Join Marit and 120 other BDD enthusiasts for [CukenFest London](http://cukenfest.cucumber.io).